 What the research says.

 There's a lack of scientific consensus as to whether human pheromones exist at all.
-Despite a body of research supporting the theory, many scientists question the validity of those results based on the way the studies were conducted.
+Despite a body of research3 supporting the theory, many scientists question the validity of those results based on the way the studies were conducted.

 "What makes it really difficult is that research seeks to isolate scents alone to detect a response," Brighten adds, "when in reality, it's likely several variables that cause someone's behavior to shift when they take [chemicals] in."

-She also points out that not all humans have that vomeronasal organ, and even if they do have it, it’s been found to be a nonoperational organ in humans, so it wouldn't be able to detect pheromones anyway.
+She also points out that not all humans have that vomeronasal organ7, and even if they do have it, it’s been found to be a nonoperational organ in humans, so it wouldn't be able to detect pheromones anyway.
 Meanwhile, other research has found some of the most commonly cited human sex pheromones as having no effect on attractiveness or gender perceptions.

 Still, other pheromone-related studies have produced intriguing results.
-For example, researchers are exploring the nipple secretion from the areola glands in lactating mothers since the secretion seems to reflexively stimulate nursing cues in babies once placed under their nose.
+For example, researchers are exploring the nipple secretion from the areola glands8 in lactating mothers since the secretion seems to reflexively stimulate nursing cues in babies once placed under their nose.

 Pheromones and sexual attraction.